mnater/Hyphenopoly/docs/Config.md

 });
 ````
 Hyphenopoly_Loader.js feature tests the browser for CSS-hyphenation support of the required languages using the long word.
-If the feature test indicates that the browser doesn't support CSS-hyphenation for at least one language, all necessary resources will be loaded and Hyphenopoly.js gets executed.
+If the feature test indicates that the browser doesn't support CSS-hyphenation for at least one language, all the necessary resources will be loaded and Hyphenopoly.js will be executed.

 Use this to test support for every language used on the current page.
-If e.g. the language of the page is `lang="de-DE"` you must require `de-de` (case doesn't matter).
-For languages that aren't in the patterns directory a fallback must be defined (see below).
+If, e.g. the language of the page is `lang="de-DE"`, you must require `de-de` (case doesn't matter).
+A fallback must be defined for languages that aren't in the patterns directory (see below).

-To force the usage of Hyphenopoly.js (e.g. for testing or if you prefer to use your own patterns) the special keyword `"FORCEHYPHENOPOLY"` can be used as value.
+To force the usage of Hyphenopoly.js (e.g. for testing or if you prefer to use Hyhenopolys own patterns), the special keyword `"FORCEHYPHENOPOLY"` can be used as value.
 Note: Disable CSS-hyphenation while using `"FORCEHYPHENOPOLY"`.

 ### paths (optional)
-By default Hyphenopoly looks in `../Hyphenopoly/patterns/` for .wasm-files and in `../Hyphenopoly/` for other resources.
+By default, Hyphenopoly looks in `../Hyphenopoly/patterns/` for .wasm-files and in `../Hyphenopoly/` for other resources.

 These paths can be reconfigured:
 The `paths` field must be an object with two key-value-pairs: